(Note: The Video above—created some time after the article—is significantly different.)

 Planting a gospel presence in Ephesus is high on Paul’s priority list.
 “Ephesus is not just another stop in a series.
 It is Paul’s last major place of new mission noted in the last stage of Paul’s work as a free man.”
 (Witherington)

 So far, there is no church there.
 And Paul has never been there before.
 Of all the people in the Corinthian church, Paul selects Priscilla and Aquila (which serves as more evidence for the plausibility they were leaders in the Corinthian church.).
-Priscilla and Aquila are under Paul’s direction—“he left Priscilla and Aquila there.”
+Priscilla and Aquila are under Paul’s direction—“he left Priscilla and Aquila” in Ephesus.

 In that very short stay in Ephesus, Paul re-enacts what he did in Corinth: he goes straight to the synagogue, where he has warm reception—as Luke will mention via Paul’s words in Acts 20, there are some converts.
 He tells them he hopes to come back to Ephesus, but he knows there is no guarantee that he will be able to.
 That he is still willing to leave Priscilla and Aquila in this city speaks of his high confidence in their ability to do mission in Ephesus, which (we can infer) will run parallel to the work in Corinth—preach the Gospel where you can and gather converts in a home.